Brillywam/My-Portfolio-Website/README.md

 # Brilliant's Portfolio 🌟

 Welcome to my personal portfolio website! 🎉 This is where I showcase my journey as a **Geoscientist**, **Graphic Designer**, and **Programmer**.
 Dive in and explore! 🚀

-Here's a live demo of my website; https://brillywam.github.io/My-Portfolio-Website/
+Here's a link to my website; https://brillywam.github.io/My-Portfolio-Website/

 ---

 ## 🌐 **Website Walkthrough**

 ### **Sections**
-1. **About Me** 🙋‍♂️
+1. **About Me** 🙋🏿‍♀️
    A quick intro about who I am and what I do.

 2. **Education** 🎓